fbpx

 Ashamed young man surrounded by speech bubbles and covering his face

-However, regardless of whether you’re responding on behalf of a business or yourself, starting an online fight is always a bad idea.
-In addition to the fact that it’s almost impossible to win an online argument, participating in these disputes can ruin your online reputation.
+Regardless of whether you’re responding on behalf of a business or yourself, starting an online fight is always a bad idea.
+In addition to the fact that it’s pointless to get into arguments online, participating in these disputes can ruin your online reputation.

 “Going negative is never a good look for a brand.
 It draws attention away from the positives you want your audience to see.
 There may be times a brand has to defend itself, but even then, it can take the high road.” – Michelle Garrett, Garrett Public Relations